robinmanuelthiel/xamarinworkshop/04 Conference App with Xamarin.Forms/README.md

 Theoretically, this class would also work inside the shared ***Conference.Frontend*** project and there would be no need to declare it inside ***Conference.Forms***.
 It does not rely on any plaform-specifics, as the `Microsoft.Net.Http` NuGet package provides an `HttpClient` implementation that is compatible for **every** .NET platform.

-But we want to go one step further here and extend this by using the **native** HTTP implementations, that each plaform brings per default.
-So we can choose between the .NET handling of HTTP or the Android and iOS one.
-For compatibility, we should use the last and add the [ModernHttpClient NuGet package](https://www.nuget.org/packages/modernhttpclient/) to our Xamarin.Forms project.
-It extends the .NET `HttpClient` with the native handlers and we can simply add it to the `FormsHttpService`.
+But we want to go one step further here and extend this by using the **native** HTTP implementations, that each platform brings per default.
+So we can choose between the .NET (Mono) implementation of HTTP or the native Android and iOS one.

+As the native implementations are a bit more performant and support latest security features, I recommend to use them.
+The [ModernHttpClient NuGet package](https://www.nuget.org/packages/modernhttpclient/) makes it really easy for us to do so.
+Add it to the Xamarin.Forms project and pass the `HttpClient` of our `FormsHttpService` the native handler.

 ```csharp
 using ModernHttpClient;